asylumfunk/xbmc-script.dvdmanager/readme.txt

 	Immediately and before writing a single line of code or enumerating a feature list, I wrote down the following objective, which I hope will always guide the development of this project:

 	"to easily peruse my collection of DVDs via XMBC... without ever leaving my couch"

-	The project will begin as bare-bones as possible, but I plan on updating it regularly with a healthy, iterative release cycle.
-I've already got the first few releases planned out in my head, so it ought to keep my busy.

 	Love it?
 Hate it?
 Have an idea?
 	Let me know at @asylumfunk